 Culture is important.
 So we all feel.
-Especially when we see some of the most succesful companies in the world being as it seems nothing much more than one very strong culture.
+Especially when we see some of the most successful companies in the world being, as it seems, nothing much more than one very strong culture.
 But how to create culture, can it be created at all?
-Actually, branding is culture…and branding can be created.Branding is when identity is going a deep and becoming more profound, sparking the power and motivation of people inside a company.
+Actually, branding is culture.
+And branding can be created.Branding is when identity is going deep and becoming more profound, sparking the power and motivation of people inside the company.
 When the brand philosophy and ideas are becoming the manifest of the company culture.
-If the brand strategy is well done, involving people all the way, from strategy to action a strong brand-driven culture will lead to an increased user experience among your customers.
-And this is a very good way to make more money and create more value.
-A branding activity almost always has an very positive effect on the sales (expect +10-15%) and the value of the company (expect +10-20%) and usually the result is improved because of more efficiency due to the fact that people are motivated, have a good time at work, and know why they are doing things, not only what they are doing.
+If the brand strategy is well done, involving people all the way, from strategy to action, a strong brand-driven culture will lead to an increased user experience among your customers.
+This is a good way to create more value.
+A branding activity almost always has an very positive effect on the sales (expect +10-15%) and the value of the company (expect +10-20%).
+Usually the result is improved because of more efficiency.
+Thanks to the fact that people are motivated, have a good time at work, and know why they are doing things, not only what they are doing.